Windows CLI MCP server

 Installation

-You can use the Windows CLI MCP Server directly with npx or install it globally:
+You can install the Windows CLI MCP Server using npm:

 npx -y @simonb97/server-win-cli